 Do you want to grow your Twitter following significantly?
 Do you want to build a highly engaged community?

-What you need is a tool that is specifically focussed on doing this, so we want to talk about a tool called SocialBro that could be just the thing you are looking for.
+What you need is a tool that is specifically focused on doing this, so we want to talk about a tool called Audiense that could be just the thing you are looking for.

-SocialBro is a tool for getting more value from Twitter by helping you increase your following and the interaction on your Twitter account.
+Audiense is a tool for getting more value from Twitter – it provides deep insight into your audiences to help you increase your following and the engagement on your Twitter account.

 What is the main functionality?

-- Target new followers – There are great filters available that let you find relevant followers.
-You can filter Twitter users based on their Kred score, follower count, following count, the keywords in their bio etc.
+- Target new followers – There are great filters available that let you find relevant followers to target and engage with.
+You can filter Twitter users based on their influence and activity, demographics, or even create your own custom filters.

-- Best time to Tweet – SocialBro analyzes your account and, based on this, suggests the best times to tweet to get maximum engagement.
-SocialBro supports Buffer, so you can use the times suggested to update your timings for sending out tweets with Buffer.
+- Best time to Tweet.
+Audiense analyzes your followers and, based on this data, suggests the best times to tweet to get maximum reach and engagement.
+Audiense supports Hootsuite and Buffer, so you can use the suggested times to schedule your Tweets in these tools.

-- Audience insights – Get a detailed breakdown of your audience to see what their interests are, which ones have avatars, the languages they tweet in, their time zones etc.
+- Community insights – Get a detailed breakdown of your audience to see what their interests are, which ones have avatars, the languages they tweet in, their time zones, gender, etc.

-- Twitter DM campaign – Create a DM campaign where you can automatically send personalized direct messages to a select audience.
+- Twitter DM campaign – Create a DM campaign to automatically send personalized direct messages to a select audience.
 These type of campaigns need to be handled with care but they can be very useful to do.

-- Benchmark with your industry – You can compare your own account with others in a similar industry to see how well -or badly – you are performing!
+- Benchmark with your industry – You can compare your own account with similar accounts in your industry to see how well – or badly – you are performing!

 How does it work?

-The best way to understand SocialBro is to look at examples of specific tasks you may want to perform.
+The best way to understand Audiense is to look at examples of specific tasks you may want to perform.

 1. You want to find new people to follow